 Same Surgeon Different Light Podcast

 In this podcast series, we demystify cardiothoracic surgery by revealing the men and women behind their surgical masks.
-Hosts David Tom Cooke, MD, and Thomas K. Varghese Jr., MD, interview CT surgeons at every career stage about the obstacles, triumphs, tradeoffs, and pivotal moments that have shaped their careers.
+Hosts Cherie Erkmen, MD, and Sara Pereira, MD, interview CT surgeons at every career stage about the obstacles, triumphs, tradeoffs, and pivotal moments that have shaped their careers.
 The guests offer powerful, candid stories that are funny, fascinating, heartfelt, and inspiring.

 Listen on: